 Bill has represented victims of abuse by police officers from Chicago, the surrounding suburbs and other police departments including abuse by police officers from Aurora, Blue Island, Burnham, Calumet City, Champaign-Urbana, Chicago Heights, Chicago Ridge, Cicero, Cook County Forest Preserve, Cook County Sheriff, Countryside, Dolton, Elgin, Evanston, Freeport, Gary (Indiana), Glenview, Hammond (Indiana), Harvey, Homewood, Illinois State Police, Joliet, Justice, Kankakee, Lansing, Loves Park, Markham, Maywood, Metra Police, Melrose Park, Milwaukee (Wisconsin), Morton Grove, North Chicago, Olympia Fields, Palatine, Palos Hills, Park Forest, Riverdale, River Grove, Robbins, Rockford, South Holland, Streamwood, Waukegan, Will County Sheriff, Winnebago County Sheriff and Zion.

-Bill is admitted to practice law in the State of Illinois, in the United States Court of Appeals for the Seventh Circuit, in the United States District Court for the Northern District of Illinois as a member of the Trial Bar, in the United States District Court for the Central District of Illinois, and in the United States District Court for the Northern District of Indiana.
+Bill is admitted to practice law in the State of Illinois, the United States Court of Appeals for the Seventh Circuit, the United States District Court for the Northern District of Illinois as a member of the Trial Bar, the United States District Court for the Central District of Illinois, the United States District Court for the Northern District of Indiana, and the United States District Court for the Eastern District of Wisconsin.
 Bill earned his B.A. from Northwestern University in 1997 and his J.D. from Loyola University Chicago School of Law in 2000.